-- General Assembly Of North Carolina Session 2023 1 All salaries, compensation, and expenses incurred or allowed to carry out the purposes (b) 2 of this Article shall be paid by the Commission exclusively out of the fees received by the 3 Commission as authorized by this Article or funds received from other sources.
-In no case shall 4 any salary, expense, or other obligation authorized by this Article be charged against the State 5 treasury.
-6 (c) The Commission shall establish fees for healing arts professions not exceeding the 7 following amounts: 8 (1) Issuance of a North Carolina Healing Arts License.....\$300.00 9 (2) 10 (3) Late renewal.....\$200.00.
-11 "§ 90-730.6.
+- Commission as authorized by this Article or funds received from other sources.
+In no case shall any salary, expense, or other obligation authorized by this Article be charged against the State treasury. - (c) The Commission shall establish fees for healing arts professions not exceeding the following amounts:

+- (3) Late renewal \$200.00.

+"§ 90-750.6.
 Violations.

-Any person violating any provision of this Article shall be punished as follows: 12 (a) 13 For the first violation, the individual shall receive a written warning.
-(1) 14 For the second violation, the individual shall be subject to a civil penalty of (2) 15 no more than two hundred dollars (\$200.00).
-16 For the third and each subsequent violation, the individual shall be subject to (3) 17 civil penalty of no more than two hundred dollars (\$200.00) for each violation and shall be guilty of a Class 1 misdemeanor.
-18 19 The clear proceeds of the civil penalty assessed under this section shall be remitted to 20 the Civil Penalty and Forfeiture Fund in accordance with G.S.
+- (a) Any person violating any provision of this Article shall be punished as follows: - (1) For the first violation, the individual shall receive a written warning. - (2) For the second violation, the individual shall be subject to a civil penalty of no more than two hundred dollars (\$200.00). - (3) For the third and each subsequent violation, the individual shall be subject to a civil penalty of no more than two hundred dollars (\$200.00) for each violation and shall be guilty of a Class 1 misdemeanor. - (b) The clear proceeds of a civil penalty assessed under this section shall be remitted to the Civil Penalty and Forfeiture Fund in accordance with G.S.
 115C-457.2.

-21 '§ 90-730.7.
+"§ 90-750.7.
 Injunction.

-As an additional remedy, the Commission may proceed in superior court to enjoin and 22 23 restrain any person from violating the prohibitions of this Article.
-The Commission shall not be 24 required to post bond when seeking an injunction pursuant to this section.
-25 "§ 90-730.8.
+As an additional remedy, the Commission may proceed in superior court to enjoin and restrain any person from violating the prohibitions of this Article.
+The Commission shall not be required to post bond when seeking an injunction pursuant to this section.

+"§ 90-750.8.
 Healing arts professions.

-The following are the healing arts professions subject to this Article: 26 27 Reflexologists.
-(1) 28 (2) Music therapists.
-29 Naturopathic physicians.
-(3) 30 "Part 2.
+The following are the healing arts professions subject to this Article:

+- (1) Reflexologists.

+- (2) Music therapists.

+- (3) Naturopathic physicians.

+"Part 2.
 Reflexology.

-31 "§ 90-730.10.
+"§ 90-750.10.
 Reflexology as a healing arts profession.

-It is the policy of this State that the practice of reflexology shall be considered a healing arts 32 33 profession.
-34 "§ 90-730.11.
+It is the policy of this State that the practice of reflexology shall be considered a healing arts profession.

+"§ 90-750.11.
 Definitions.

-35 The following definitions apply in this Part: 36 Certifying entity. - The American Reflexology Certification Board or its (1) 37 successor.
-38 Committee. - The North Carolina Reflexology Advisory Committee.
-(2) 39 National certification. - A determination by the certifying entity that an (3) 40 individual has passed the certifying entity's national exam and that the 41 individual has an active status with the certifying entity.
-42 - (4) North Carolina Licensed Reflexologist.
+The following definitions apply in this Part:

+- (1) Certifying entity.
+The American Reflexology Certification Board or its successor. - (2) Committee.
+The North Carolina Reflexology Advisory Committee. - (3) National certification.
+A determination by the certifying entity that an individual has passed the certifying entity's national exam and that the individual has an active status with the certifying entity. - (4) North Carolina Licensed Reflexologist.
 An individual that (i) is certified by the certifying entity as a certified reflexologist and (ii) has been issued a North Carolina Healing Arts License in reflexology by the Commission. - (5) Reflexology.
 A protocol of manual techniques, including thumb- and finger-walking, hook and backup, and rotating-on-a-point, that are applied to specific reflex areas predominantly on the feet and hands and that stimulate the complex neural pathways linking body systems and support the body's efforts to function optimally.
-The practice of reflexology is not massage and bodywork therapy as defined in Article 36 of this Chapter. - "§ 90-730.12.
+The practice of reflexology is not massage and bodywork therapy as defined in Article 36 of this Chapter.

+"§ 90-750.12.
 North Carolina Reflexology Advisory Committee.

-- (a) Establishment.
-The North Carolina Reflexology Advisory Committee is created.
-The Committee consists of three members serving staggered terms.
-The initial Committee members shall be appointed on or before January 1, 2024, as follows: - (1) The Commission shall appoint from a list of names submitted by the North Carolina Reflexology Association or its successor two reflexologists eligible for licensure under this Article.
-One member shall serve an initial term of three years, and one member shall serve an initial term of two years. - (2) The Commission shall appoint one public member who shall serve an initial term of one year.
+- Establishment.
+The North Carolina Reflexology Advisory Committee is created. (a) The Committee consists of three members serving staggered terms.
+The initial Committee members shall be appointed on or before January 1, 2024, as follows: - 5 6 - The Commission shall appoint from a list of names submitted by the North (1) Carolina Reflexology Association or its successor two reflexologists eligible for licensure under this Article.
+One member shall serve an initial term of three years, and one member shall serve an initial term of two years. - 7 8

+(2) The Commission shall appoint one public member who shall serve an initial term of one year.